 At first there were horse cars and later, many of the electric trolleys were built by the Woeber Carriage Company of Denver.
 In the final years, ex-Colorado Springs Birney cars dominated the fleet.
 By 1940, Pueblo was one of the only cities where not a single motor bus operated in transit service.

 Included are the stories of the terrible 1921 flood, the heavy traffic to the annual Colorado State Fair, first-hand recollections of riders and employees, detailed descriptions of routes and track, and equipment rosters.

-Colorado Railroad Museum, softcover, 144 pages, 8.5 x 11 x .5 in., black and white and color photographs, 2 system maps.
+Colorado Railroad Museum, softcover, 144 pages, standard portrait book 8 x 10 in., B&W and color photographs, 2 system maps.